Flying With Kids Information Air New Zealand

 Does Air New Zealand provide baby food?

-If your flight has a meal service, you can ask for an infant meal on long haul flights.
-You can request an infant meal when you book your flight.
+If your flight has a meal service, you can ask for an infant meal on long haul flights when you book your flight.
 You can also add an infant meal on the Air NZ mobile app or online.
+Note crew cannot store food in fridge or heat food up for you.

 Does Air New Zealand provide child meals?